Caliburn-Micro/Caliburn.Micro/CONTRIBUTING.md

 ## Raising Issues

+Basic support is provided by the community on [Stack Overflow][http://stackoverflow.com/questions/tagged/caliburn.micro] including the core contributors.

 The following information is incredibly helpful when raising issues:

  - **Platform(s)** - Caliburn.Micro runs on a lot of platforms and is tightly coupled with their UI stacks, knowing which platform or platforms you're experiencing the issue on helps immensely.